newrelic/terraform-provider-newrelic/website/docs/d/alert_channel.html.markdown

 # Data Source: newrelic\_alert\_channel

 Use this data source to get information about a specific alert channel in New Relic that already exists.
 More information on Terraform's data sources can be found [here](https://www.terraform.io/language/data-sources).

+-> **WARNING:** The `newrelic_alert_channel` data source is deprecated and will be removed in the next major release.

 ## Example Usage